surifirstpin/biplus_documentation/version.1/SQL Runner.md

 You can make use of **Analysis Section** to create a query.

-1. Select the text from SQL area in Analysis and copy it SQL Runner.
+**1.** Select the text from SQL area in Analysis and copy it SQL Runner.

-2. Once the Text is added to SQL area in SQL Runner, **Run** the SQL Runner to Query the database.
-You can also edit the text as per your business needs and run the Query
+**2.** Once the Text is added to SQL area in SQL Runner, **Run** the SQL Runner to Query the database.
+You can also customize the text as per your business needs and run the new query.